The Short Conference 2021

 Technology can accelerate the reduction of workplace risks and hazards.
 It’s how smart companies get to where they want to go, fast.
 Enhanced business performance is the end goal and research proves the causal relationship between employee well-being and overall financial performance.
 When employee engagement is up, so are productivity, quality, and later, stock and corporate credit rating.
 We work in a digital age, texting and using cloud computing to collaborate, artificial intelligence to identify risk, and data to drive decisions to improve the workplace.
 In short, technology brings us together, helps us solve problems, and directs us – it’s the road for organizational leaders to achieve their goals.

-On May 12, 2021, VelocityEHS will bring together its subject matter experts and customers during educational and interactive roundtable discussions to share key insights on improving safety, compliance, ergonomics, and more.
-Register for one or all using the registration link below.
+On May 12, 2021, VelocityEHS brought together its subject matter experts and customers during educational and interactive roundtable discussions to share key insights on improving safety, compliance, ergonomics, and more.
+Watch the on-demand sessions by clicking the links below.

-How Technology is Transforming EHS - On-Demand Recording Coming Soon!
+How Technology is Transforming EHS – View the On-Demand Recording

 Presenter: Matt Airhart, President and COO, VelocityEHS